Comment on page

 If you've selected the Direct Integrations option, gain a better understanding of how to interact with Global Logistics in checkouts

-If you're using the Direct Integration checkout solution and enable Global Logistics, this page contains an overview of how to manage the checkout process.
+If you implement a Direct Integration checkout solution and enable Global Logistics, this page contains an overview of how to manage the checkout process.
 You'll also find details on how to:

 During checkouts, Digital River's Global Logistics (GL) service gives you the capability to request international shipping quotes.
-Digital River routes your request to the appropriate global logistics provider (GLP) and then uses their response to provide you with a menu of shipping options that you can optionally filter before displaying to customers.
+Digital River routes your request to the appropriate global logistics provider (GLP) and then uses their response to provide you with a menu of shipping options that you can optionally filter and then display to customers.

-Once customers select a shipping quote, you'll need to apply their choice to the checkout, and then, assuming they selected a quote with delivered duty paid (DDP) terms, use the duty, fee, and import tax amounts returned by Digital River to present customers with a transaction's full landed cost.
+Once customers select a shipping quote, apply their choice to the checkout, and then, assuming they selected a quote with delivered duty paid (DDP) terms, use the duty, fee, and import tax amounts returned by Digital River to present customers with a transaction's full landed cost.

 During the early stages of an ecommerce transaction, customers land on your storefront, review products, build a cart, confirm the cart's details, and initiate checkout.
 This cart-building process is roughly the same for both domestic and international transactions.

 However, some of your products might have country restrictions applied to them.
-In other words, products are prohibited from being exported to one or more countries.
+In other words, products which are prohibited from being imported into certain countries.

 To handle this, you might want to block customers from adding restricted products to their carts.
 This helps avoid issues at customs as well as unanticipated return costs.